 Retired Member of the Alberta Bar.
 Lawrie (Lawrence) is a native of Calgary and attended the University of Alberta where he received Degrees in Science and Law.
 Lawrie was first employed by the City of Calgary and later was a senior executive in the coal, electricity and natural gas industries.
 He moved to Richmond in 2002.
-Lawrie is active in the volunteer sector and is a Director and Vice Chair of Richmond Cares Richmond Gives (formerly Volunteer Richmond); a Director of the Touchstone Family Association and a Director and Chair of Volunteer Canada.
+Lawrie is active in the volunteer sector and is a Director and Vice Chair of Richmond Cares Richmond Gives (formerly Volunteer Richmond); a Director of the Touchstone Family Association and Past-Chair, Volunteer Canada.

 Vice-President | Consultant

 Anne-Marie continues to enjoy the benefit of a strong network in the voluntary sector.
 As is a lifelong volunteer, she believes you have to be a volunteer to know a volunteer.
 She volunteers with local community organizations including as co facilitator for Cowichan Networking for nonprofits group.
 Past volunteer experience includes MacEwan University, Volunteer Management Program, Volunteer Alberta, VM Group of Edmonton, the Advisory Council for Volunteer Centers, Leadership Vancouver Island, and Volunteer Cowichan.
 Anne-Marie was honoured to receive the Diamond Jubilee and Caring Canadian Awards for volunteerism.
 She values the opportunity to engage the voice of experience from Board membership with Volunteer BC and looks forward to what the future brings

 Secretary & Treasurer | Director of Volunteer Fraser Valley